Jon-Richards/jon-richards.github.io/dev/views/components/README.md

 # Components

-Contains all React components used by the view layer.
+Contains all presentational React components used by the view layer.
+Some of these components may utilize "container components" which are located in ./containers.